xitu/gold-miner/TODO1/when-to-standardize-your-data.md

 LASSO and Ridge regressions place a penalty on the magnitude of the coefficients associated to each variable.
 And the scale of variables will affect how much penalty will be applied on their coefficients.
 Because coefficients of variables with large variance are small and thus less penalized.
 Therefore, standardization is required before fitting both regressions.

-## Cases when standardization is not needed ?
+## Cases when standardization is not needed?

 **Logistic Regression and Tree based models**